-First which company is in a better position to pay off short-term debt for sure (not having any uncertainty)?
+First, which company is in a better position to pay off short-term debt for sure (not having any uncertainty)?
 It’s surely Company X because the cash & cash equivalent of the Company X is much more than Company Y compared to their respective current liabilities.
-And if we look at the cash ratio of both the companies, we would see that the cash ratio of Company X is 0.55 whereas the cash ratio of Company Y is just 0.19.
+And if we look at the ratio of both the companies, we would see that the ratio of Company X is 0.55, whereas the cash coverage ratio of Company Y is just 0.19.

 If we include current ratio to the perspective (current ratio = current assets / current liabilities), Company Y is in a better position to pay off short-term debt (if we consider that account receivables and inventories could be turned into cash within a short period of time) as its current ratio is 0.81.